YHKok/tp/docs/DeveloperGuide.md

 ### Edit session

-The `edit session` command modifies an existing session in the address book.
+The `edit session` command modifies an existing session in EduConnect.
 The implementation involves the following steps:

 1. **Parsing**: The command is parsed to extract the relevant information such as the index of the student, the day and time of the session, and the new day and time of the session if applicable.
 2. **Validation**: The command is validated to ensure that the index of the student is valid and that the new day and time of the session (if applicable) are valid.
-3. **Execution**: The session is modified in the address book.
+3. **Execution**: The session is modified in EduConnect.
 If the new day and time of the session are applicable, the session is updated with the new day and time.
 Otherwise, the session is deleted.
-4. **Committing**: The address book state is committed to the `addressBookStateList`.
+4. **Committing**: The state of EduConnect is committed to the `addressBookStateList`.
 The `currentStatePointer` is not changed as the user is not undoing or redoing any commands.
-5. **Saving the state**: The `addressBookStateList` is saved to disk to persist the state of the address book.
+5. **Saving the state**: The `addressBookStateList` is saved to disk to persist the state of EduConnect.

 ### Implementation